Children's Comprehensive Bible Question Quiz

 a.
 Noah, with his three sons.

 b.
-Moses, with his brother and sister.
+Moses, with Aaron and Joshua.

 c.
 Father Abraham, with his nephew.